Defective Medical Devices

 Protecting the Rights of Injured Patients Nationwide

-A vaginal mesh is surgically implanted to relieve symptoms of stress urinary incontinence (SUI) and pelvic organ prolapse (POP) — conditions sometimes arising from hysterectomy, vaginal delivery, obesity or smoking.
+A vaginal mesh, often referred to as a transvaginal mesh is surgically implanted to relieve symptoms of stress urinary incontinence (SUI) and pelvic organ prolapse (POP) — conditions sometimes arising from hysterectomy, vaginal delivery, obesity or smoking.
 Women with SUI experience embarrassing involuntary urine loss.
 POP describes sagging of pelvic organs, which may result in vaginal bulge, rectal leakage and constipation.

 Unfortunately, for many women, vaginal meshes cause more severe medical problems, including inflammation, infection, pelvic abscesses, vaginal discharge, painful intercourse, damage to surrounding organs and puncture of blood vessels, bladder or bowel.
 Many patients require additional surgeries to repair the injuries and some women have been left with permanent disabilities.